Cardiospermum halicacabum L.

 Origin - Native to old and new world tropical regions.

 Other info. - This curious species is not common in Missouri, being found mostly in counties bordering the Mississippi River.
-When in fruit it is easily recognized by the pillowy balloons, whose ornamental value have prompted the plant's inclusion in gardens.
+When in fruit it is easily recognized by the inflated pillowy balloons (fruits), whose ornamental value have prompted the plant's inclusion in gardens.
 The attractive seeds have also been used in jewelry.
-The plants have been used medicinally.
-The species is considered a pest in areas of the southeastern U.S.
+The plants have been used medicinally, as an emetic and laxative, and to treat rheumatoid arthritis.
+Though not particularly troublesome in Missouri, the species is considered a pest in areas of the southeastern U.S.

 Photographs taken at Marais Temps Clair Conservation Area, St. Charles County, MO, 9-23-2010 and 8-17-2012 (SRTurner).